 Garlic starts to die and dry up from the bottom up.
-For every clove of garlic in the head, there’s a corresponding leaf.
-6 leaves, 6 cloves.
+For every papery covering on the garlic head, there’s a corresonding leaf on the stem.
+6 leaves, 6 paper covers.
 You get the picture.
 When half of the garlic leaves are dried up the garlic is ready to be pulled.

 If you wait until the garlic is completely dried out then the cloves will all dry up and pull away from the stem and fall apart.
 If you pull it too early the cloves will be small.
 Either way the garlic won’t store well.